-I personally feel that there are many ways to skin a cat, and that likewise in healthcare practice-building, there isn’t really a one-size-fits all solution.
+I personally feel that there are many ways to skin a cat.

 We live in different areas, made of different needs and demographics.

-We’re often governed by different local rules and are even surrounded by different competing options as we build.
-So it’s not quite so simple.
+We’re often governed by different local rules, too, and are even surrounded by different competing options as we build.

 Physician, Own Thyself!

-Not to mention what we’re worth (after the ridiculous amount of time we sacrifice to even get to this point).
+Not to mention what we’re worth (after the ridiculous amount of sacrifices we made to get to this point).

 I personally think a multi-pronged approach to this attack – skinning the healthcare cat” and taking things back down to its basics – is necessary, as any war general would tell you.

 We also need better marketing and PR.